intel/gstreamer-media-SDK/README.md

   * 'mfxdecode' is used to decode H.264 AVC, MPEG-2, HEVC, VC-1, VP8 and
     JPEG videos using the underlying hardware capabilities.

-  * 'mfxsink' is used to render the decoded frame to a Wayland / X11 display.
+  * 'mfxsinkelement' is used to render the decoded frame to a Wayland / X11 display.

+  * 'mfxsink' is a bin element which contains mfxvpp and mfxsinkelement.

   * 'mfxvpp' is used to do video processing on decoded or RAW video frames.